bmanders716/bmanders716.github.io/cookbook.md

 Cheese Sandwiches.

-_Ingredients_--º†lb. of grated cheese.
+_Ingredients_--Ï†¨b. of grated cheese.
                The yolks of 3 hard-boiled eggs.
                4 slices of buttered bread.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
                Pepper and salt.
                A little cayenne.